-Save Money by Dying Your Hair at Home Yourself
+Save Money by Dyeing Your Hair at Home Yourself

 Coloring dark hair can be a hassle, let alone adding streaks!
-Those of us that have experimented at home know that the color either doesn't show up at all or trying to add blonde can give you an orange tone instead of professional-looking natural blonde highlights.
-The good news is, I have experimented enough and am here to tell you how to put blonde streaks in your dark hair for about $12 at home.... and it will look good!
-The picture to the right is of my dark hair before adding my streaks.
-If your hair is a little darker or lighter this process will still work for you.
-If you have black hair I recommend asking an expert or trying a few strands of hair before streaking your entire head.
+Those of us that have experimented at home know that the color either doesn't show up at all or you end up with an orange tone instead of professional-looking natural blonde highlights.
+The good news is that I have experimented enough and am here to tell you how to put blonde streaks in your dark hair for about $12 at home, and it will look good!
+The picture above is my dark hair before adding streaks.
+If your hair is a little darker or lighter, this process will still work for you.
+If you have black hair, I recommend asking an expert or trying a few strands of hair before streaking your entire head.

 Streaking Your Hair Using a Pull-Through Cap

 - The most important thing you will be using is the hair dye itself.
-"L'OREAL Frost and Design" is one of the best kits I have ever used.
-They make a color specifically for dark hair to make sure you get the tones you want and no orange or reddish streaks.
+L'Oreal Frost and Design is one of the best kits I have ever used.
+It makes a color specifically for dark hair to make sure you get the tones you want and no orange or reddish streaks.